isomerpages/ogp-admiraltypri/_programmes/ADPS Virtual Run.md

 <b>Q4.
 Why are my runs not being recorded or reflected in the scoreboard?</b>

 Your submission may be incomplete or more clarifications needed to verify your run.
-We examine every submission carefully to ensure that students uphold INTEGRITY in their submissions.
+We examine every submission carefully to ensure that students uphold <b>INTEGRITY</b> in their submissions.
 If we find that your timing is inconsistent and dubious, we will not update the scoreboard.

 <b>Q5.
 What running apps can I use?</b>